StructCoder: Structure-Aware Transformer for Code Generation: Introduction

 \section{Introduction}

-Code generation is the problem of generating code given source code that is either imperfect or in a different language, or generating code from a natural language description.
+Code generation is the problem of generating code in a specified target language given source code that is either imperfect or in a different language, or generating code from a natural language description.
 In this paper, we consider the problem of generating target code given source code in a different language (code translation) or a natural language description (text-to-code generation).
 Code translation has applications in migrating legacy codebases to contemporary programming languages and porting existing software to various other platforms \citep{transcoder, plbart, zhu2022multilingual}.
-As developers often write code to solve a problem or implement logic that is stated in natural language, a good text-to-code generation model can help in speeding up the software development process\citep{plbart}.
+Text-to-code generation models can potentially increase programmers' productivity by simplifying and speeding up the software development process, as developers often write code to solve a problem or implement logic that is stated in natural language\citep{plbart}.
+Transformer-based deep learning methods have recently gathered significant attention in this domain.
+However, these existing models do not effectively utilize the code structure, especially during the decoding of target code.
+To address this limitation, we propose StructCoder which models the syntax and data flow in both source and target codes with a structure-aware encoder and decoder.

 Traditional code translation tools have been designed using hand-crafted rules based on the Abstract Syntax Tree (AST)\citep{transcoder}.
-However, the design of such tools demands a lot of time and effort as it requires proficiency in both source and target languages \citep{zhu2022multilingual}.
-Moreover, such tools are specific to the particular language pair they are designed for.
+One such popular tool is Babel\footnote{\url{https://github.com/babel/babel}} which converts modern JavaScript code to older versions for backward compatibility.
+Other notable source-to-source translators include c2go\footnote{https://github.com/elliotchance/c2go}, grumpy\footnote{https://github.com/google/grumpy}, TypeScript\footnote{https://github.com/microsoft/TypeScript}, etc. However, the design of such tools demands a lot of time and effort as it requires proficiency in both source and target languages \citep{zhu2022multilingual}.
+Moreover, such tools are specific to the particular programming language pairs they are designed for.
+Since the task of generating code from natural language text is more difficult than translation due to the inherent ambiguity in natural language, almost all text-to-code generation tools are AI-based.